verifereum/verifereum/website/contribute.md

    - Good for those new to theorem proving
    - The repository is [here](https://github.com/HOL-Theorem-Prover/hol4-vscode)

 Need help with installation?
-Ask in [Discord](https://discord.gg/a8UUs6Ce6m) #verifereum channel - different approaches work better for different systems and use cases.
+Ask in [Zulip](https://hol.zulipchat.com) Verifereum channel - different approaches work better for different systems and use cases.

 ## Contributing to Verifereum and HOL4